 - Nickel-plated keys for a clear and focused tone

-Up next we have the Yamaha YCL-255 which is is the recently updated Bb Clarinet, complete with an ABS resin matte body, an adjustable thumb-rest, nickel-plated silver keys and it also includes a CL-4C mouthpiece.
+Up next, we have the Yamaha YCL-255, which is the recently updated Bb Clarinet, complete with an ABS resin matte body, an adjustable thumb-rest, nickel-plated silver keys, and it also includes a CL-4C mouthpiece.

 Similar to a wood clarinet, this entry-level wind instrument projects a warm, resonant tone.
 It features a matte ABS resin body and an adjustable thumb-rest featuring a neck strap ring — making it an excellent option for those with small hands to help take the weight off as you get used to playing.

 The resonance chamber also improves intonation in lower notes and aids in projection.
 This clarinet offers a focused tone 65mm barrel based on a high-end Yamaha clarinet design to produce a focused tone.
 Beginners will also appreciate the Valentino pads, which are durable, easy to repair, and less sensitive to temperature changes than a lot of other types.

 If you know, you’re going to be taking the clarinet more seriously and want something that you’ll grow into, then check out this great beginner clarinet.
 It will set you back a bit more than all the other options on our list, but you definitely get your money’s worth and won’t need to upgrade as quickly as the other clarinets.

 3. Hisonic Signature Series 2610 Bb Orchestra Clarinet with Case

 - Prestini pads that are Made in the USA

 - Nickel-silver keys, Bright Tone, Clarinet is made of Ebonite